scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/guides/costs/scenarios.rst

-:hide-pre-content:
-:hide-post-content:
-:hide-sidebar:

 Real World Scenarios
 --------------------

-This page uses different scenarios to show the real costs of using DynamoDB.
-Each scenario is designed to describe a real-world use case and provides a detailed breakdown of the associated costs.
+These scenarios help demonstrate the real costs of using DynamoDB.
+Each scenario is designed to describe a real-world use case based on ScyllaDB customers, and provides a detailed breakdown of the associated costs when running the same workload on DynamoDB.

 On Demand Scenario
 ==================